zeptofs/api-documentation/source/guides/zepto-api.md

 Consider the following scenario:

-> Zepto is integrated in your application to handle payments.<br>A customer would like to use Zepto but does not yet have Zepto account.<br>You already have some information about this customer.
+> Zepto is integrated in your application to handle payments.

+> A customer would like to use Zepto but does not yet have Zepto account.

+> You already have some information about this customer.

 Given the above, in a standard implementation where a customer enables/uses Zepto within your application, these are the steps they would follow: